ebuchman/tanuki/forgot-about-tanuki.md

 And motherfuckers act like Cosmos isn't great

 If it was up to me, you motherfuckers would stop speculating
-With your alpha leak lookin to me, like you want something free
-but you know all I care about is local currency
+With your alpha leak lookin to me, like you some VC but you know all I care about is local currency
 now that we got some more company
 Everybody want IBC, to connect seamlessly
 cuz it's all about sovereignty
-And I'm from the parks of Toronto
+celebrate in the hills of Medellin

 I told 'em all, all them little blockchain
 Who you think helped mold 'em all